Thermionix/thermionix.github.com/_posts/2014-10-03-gapps-free.md

 ### Install F-Droid

-If not using the customized rom above;
+If not using the customize script above;

 * Browser to and Install <https://f-droid.org/FDroid.apk> on your phone
 * Alternatively load from your desktop;